Syhlex/music-favourites/README.md

 # Music Favourites

-This plugin allows RuneLite users to easily mark and view their favourite OSRS music tracks.
+This plugin allows RuneLite users to easily mark and view their favourite OSRS music tracks.<br>
-Favourited tracks can be viewed as a separate list within Music Player tab.
+Favourited tracks can be viewed as a separate list within the Music tab.

 ## Usage